randomC0der/lyrics-bot/README.md

 ## Contributing

-The following stuff should be done:
+The following stuff should be done (in no particular order):

 - Genius Integration to pull lyrics automatically (<https://www.storybench.org/download-song-lyrics-genius-using-python/>, <https://genius.com/developers>, <https://github.com/johnwmillr/LyricsGenius>)
 - unify logging
+- looping
+- replying to Twitter DMs and mentions
+- all of the Discord bot

 ## License